getsentry/sentry-cocoa/docs/advanced.rst

 If called this will track every action sent from a Storyboard and every `viewDidAppear` from an `UIViewController`.
 We use method swizzling for this feature, so in case your app also overwrites one of these methods be sure to checkout our implementation in our repo.

-.. _cocoa-before-send-event:
+.. _before-serialize-event:

 Change event before sending it
 ------------------------------

-With version `1.3.0` we added the possiblity to change an event before it gets send to the server.
+With version `1.3.0` we added the possiblity to change an event before it will be sent to the server.
 You have to set the block somewhere in you code.

 .. sourcecode:: swift